DD2480-group16-VT25/assignment4-report/report.md

 ## Project

-Name: Material-UI
+Name: Material UI

 URL: https://github.com/mui/material-ui/

-Material UI is a library of React components that features implementation of Google's Material Design system.
+Material UI is a comprehensive library of React components that features our independent implementation of Google's Material Design system. (from their GitHub README)

 ## Onboarding experience